WNEW-FM: Declining relevance and changes

 By the 1990s, the station was further losing relevance in the face of the popularity of grunge rock and so became more of a classic rock station.
 It spent its remaining music days flip flopping between a variety of classic, adult album and alternative rock.

 On September 1, 1990, WWHB on Long Island began simulcasting WNEW-FM.
 The simulcast would be dropped on December 7, 1996, when WWHB flipped to country and joined a simulcast with a network of suburban stations as Y-107.

-In 1995, WNEW-FM adopted an adult album alternative format.
+On July 7, 1995, WNEW-FM adopted an adult album alternative format.
 The station, which now had the slogan of "New York's Rock Alternative", evolved to an eclectic mix of adult rock by the end of 1995.
 Longtime listeners were alienated when Jerry Garcia's death on August 9, 1995, was virtually ignored by the station.

 In January 1996, the station declined to switch to classic rock when WXRK, also known as K-Rock, which had a classic rock format for several years, decided to adopt an alternative rock format.
 In July 1996, WAXQ adopted a classic rock format.
-By the beginning of 1997, the station reverted to a classic rock station, becoming the second choice for the format when earlier they could have been first.
+In January 1997, the station reverted to a classic rock format, becoming the second choice for the format when earlier they could have been first.
 At this point, many long-time fans felt WNEW-FM had completely lost its focus.

 Throughout the 1990s, many of WNEW-FM's DJs defected to classic rock competitors WXRK and later WAXQ, or to smaller but more freeform WFUV.
 Ratings remained dismal.
 In 1996, Westinghouse merged with CBS.
 Infinity Broadcasting would then merge with CBS in 1997, and CBS retained the Infinity name for its radio division; thus, ownership of this station would go from one network owner to another.